 Professional development is important, so I have been active in professional organizations: Colorado Bar Association, South Carolina Bar, U.S. District Court of Colorado Bar, U.S. District Court of South Carolina Bar, Larimer County Bar Association, Colorado Trial Lawyers Association (CTLA).
 Being somewhat of an academic, I have been active in writing articles for CTLA’s Trial Talk magazine, two chapters in CTLA’s Auto Litigation Handbook, as well as presenting at seminars for CTLA and the Colorado Bar Association.
 I also enjoy creative writing, and I have had articles, stories, and poetry published.

 There are peaks and valleys in life.
-I was divorced a few years ago, but I am now engaged to be married to a wonderful woman.
-The proposal at the Eiffel Tower stands with the most memorable events of my life, and I look forward to the unfolding of the rest of my life together with my fiancée.
+I was divorced a few years ago, but I am now married to a wonderful woman and I look forward to the unfolding of the rest of our lives together.
 As long as I stay true to my principles and values, which is my vow, I will be able to live with love and honor as a man, as my father did, and as an attorney like Atticus Finch who put his client and the rule of law first.

 Mac Hester graduated from Clemson University in 1982 with a Bachelor of Science degree in Economics and he continues to apply economic principles and analysis to his cases in order to maximize gain for the client while minimizing cost.
 He was awarded the Juris Doctor degree from the University of South Carolina Law School in 1986.
 He has lived in Fort Collins, Colorado since 1991.